macbuildssys/duplicate-file-finder/README.md

 🙏 Acknowledgments

-Built with Electron
+Built with Electron.

-Packaged with electron-builder
+Packaged with electron-builder.

 📞 Support